evan-narayan/voithos/docs/index.md

 ## Installing Voithos

 Voithos has been tested on Mac OSX Catalina, Ubuntu 18.04 Bionic, and Windows 10.

-To install Voithos, check out the Git project and use pip in a virtualenv.
+If you are doing an offline install, please follow [**this**](offline-deployment-server.html) procedure to setup deployment server.
+Then proceed with "Guides" section below for further deployments, To install Voithos, check out the Git project and use pip in a virtualenv.

 ### Ubuntu 18.04 Installation